Shoppers' fury at private parking warden's aggressive clamping in West Auckland

 "I had a $100 ticket that I was made to pay.
 He told me I have to pay because I was parked here illegally.
 But I bought something from a shop and showed him the receipt and he didn't care."

-Elite Parking Services, owned by Gordon Ward, has recently been in the spotlight for its aggressive clamping behaviour.
+Elite Parking Services has recently been in the spotlight for its aggressive clamping behaviour.

 Just last month it was reported a woman was clamped and fined $200, also at 20 Sel Peacock Drive in Henderson, despite only parking there for five minutes.